-Brad has extensive experience counseling clients holding a broad spectrum of technologies and intellectual property rights.
-He helps clients of all shapes and sizes protect, license, transfer, and enforce their trademarks, patents, copyright-protected materials, Internet domain names and trade secrets.
+Brad helps clients of all shapes and sizes – holding a broad spectrum of products and technologies – protect, license, transfer, and enforce their trademarks, patents, copyright-protected materials, Internet domain names and trade secrets.
 Brad clears, registers, and enforces trademarks in the U.S. and internationally, including litigation in federal courts and in opposition and cancellation proceedings before the Trademark Trial and Appeal Board of the U.S. Patent and Trademark Office.
 Brad helps clients pinpoint, protect, and generate profit from their intellectual property rights.

 Brad is involved in drafting and negotiating complex agreements involving the acquisition, protection and licensing of intellectual property rights, as well as confidentiality, invention assignment and nondisclosure agreements.
 He also works with clients in recovering pirated domain names and halting the infringement of intellectual property rights on the Internet.

 Brad’s clients look to him as their “outside general counsel,” seeking his advice and assistance on a variety of legal matters, from corporate to complex commercial litigation to employment.

 Before founding the firm in 2010, Brad was a Member of Jennings, Strouss & Salmon, PLC, one of the oldest law firms in Phoenix, with 80 attorneys in four offices.
 Previously, Brad was a Partner in the Phoenix office of Stinson Morrison Hecker LLP, a 370-attorney national law firm, with offices in ten cities (now Stinson Leonard Street LLP).
 Brad chaired the firm’s Phoenix office business department.